A.4 — C++ FAQ

 • The lack of std:: prefixes makes it harder for readers to understand what is a std library name and what is a user-defined name.

-For this reason, we recommend avoiding using namespace std (or any other using directive) entirely.
+For these reasons, we recommend avoiding using namespace std (or any other using-directive) entirely.
 The small savings in typing isn’t worth the additional headaches and future risks.

 Related content

-Q2: Why can I use (some feature) without including header <XXX>?
+Q2: Why can I use some function or type without including the header that declares that function or type?

 Headers can #include other headers.
-So when you include one header, you also get all of the additional headers that it includes (and all of the headers that those headers include too).
+When you #include a header, you also get all of the additional headers that it includes (and all of the headers that those headers include too).
 All of the additional headers that come along for the ride that you didn’t explicitly include are called “transitive includes”.

 There is no way to warn when this happens, or prevent it from happening.
 The best you can do is take care to explicitly include the proper headers for all of the things you use.
 Compiling your program on several different compilers may help identify headers that are being transitively included on other compilers.